ocsf/ocsf-docs/Understanding OCSF.md

 There are four personas that are users of the framework and the schema built with the framework.

 The _author_ persona is who creates or extends the schema.
 The _producer _persona is who generates events natively into the schema.
 The _mapper_ persona is who translates or creates events from another source to the schema.
 The _analyst_ persona is the end user who searches the data, writes rules or analytics against the schema, or creates reports from the schema.
+The analyst may also be considered the _consumer _persona.

 For example, a vendor may write a translation from a native source format into the schema but also extend the schema to accommodate vendor specific attributes or operations.
 The vendor is operating as both the mapper and author personas.
 A SOC analyst that collects the data in a SIEM system writes rules against the events and searches events during investigation.
 The SOC analyst is operating as the analyst persona.
 Finally, a vendor that emits events natively in OCSF form is a data producer.